Mariners vs. Padres Player Props Betting Odds

-Ty France and Juan Soto are two of the top players with prop bets available when the Seattle Mariners and the San Diego Padres meet at PETCO Park on Tuesday (first pitch at 9:40 PM ET).
+Player prop bet odds for Juan Soto, Ty France and others are available when the San Diego Padres host the Seattle Mariners at PETCO Park on Wednesday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!